 - You have a budget, but you don’t stick to it often.

 - You don’t have an emergency fund to cover unexpected expenses.

 - You don’t have adequate medical or health insurance.

 - You don’t have an idea how much you owe on your credit card, and you’re not really interested in finding out.

 - You only pay the minimum amount due on your credit card each month because that’s all you can afford.

-- Your credit card outstanding balance keeps on increasing each month and already going near your credit limit.
+- Your credit card outstanding balance keeps on increasing each month and is already going near your credit limit.

-- You used a credit card to make a purchase and it got declined because you’re maxed out.
+- You used a credit card to make a purchase, and it got declined because you’re maxed out.